Human Rights in the Supply Chain

 Our Commitment to Human Rights

-As defined by the UN Declaration of Human Rights, human rights are rights inherent to all human beings, regardless of race, sex, nationality, ethnicity, language, religion, or any other status.
+As defined by the Universal Declaration of Human Rights, human rights are rights inherent to all human beings, regardless of race, sex, nationality, ethnicity, language, religion, or any other status.
 Human rights include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
 Everyone is entitled to these rights, without discrimination.

 At Dover, we work to ensure we do not experience instances of human rights violations in our supply chain, including those related to modern slavery, which is a term used to describe human rights issues such as forced labor, bonded labor, the worst forms of child labor, human trafficking, and slavery-like practices.